beregond/simver/README.rst

 * **Unstable version** - release where version number points to revision, which work is found to be unstable, or its interfaces (like api) may change in the future.
-Unstable release is release that must not be used in production environment and its interfaces must not be base to build other components.
+Unstable release is release that must not be used in production environments and its interfaces must not be a base to build other components.

 * **Stable version** - release where version number points to revision, which work is found to be stable (and preferably tested).
 If it is another stable